 This is a marvellously evocative exhibition showing some truly peculiar artefacts: on display are trays made from broken pottery including bits of doll, a bone violin and a straw man.
 This exhibition offers a series of connections between items which were made for practical purposes, and those created by odd and inspired hobbyists.

-Folk Art is at Tate Britain from 10th June until 31st August 2014, for further information visit here.
+Folk Art is at Tate Britain from 10th June until 31st August 2014.
+For further information visit the gallery’s website here.